The Arkena provider exposes its API through a single entry point:

 const result = await window.arkena.request({ method, params });This page lists every supported method.
 Methods are grouped by purpose.

-The provider also implements CIP-103 discovery (EIP-6963 pattern) and is
+The provider also implements CIP-103 discovery (EIP-6963 pattern), and

 Connection